AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 >abstract="When enabled, a comments area is available in the right rail of each project in Analysis Workspace."

 You can update company preferences that apply to all users and projects within your organization.
-For information about how to access these preferences, see [Update preferences](#update-preferences).
+For information about how to access these preferences, see [Edit preferences](#edit-preferences).

 | Section | Preference | Options |
 | --- | --- | --- |